top of page

 ghows-NC-200709696-c9b4c9a2.webp

-Through April, 2025 — Arts Market Shop this annual event which is a collaborative exhibition for sale of more than 50+ artists and artisans, the majority of whom are local or regional in their practice.
+Through May 24, 2025 — Arts Market Shop this annual event which is a collaborative exhibition for sale of more than 50+ artists and artisans, the majority of whom are local or regional in their practice.
 Featured works include jewelry, pottery, glass, paintings, photography, textiles, baskets, and much, much more! annual event is a collaborative exhibition for sale of more than 50+ artists and artisans, the majority of whom are local or regional in their practice.
 Featured works include jewelry, pottery, glass, paintings, photography, textiles, baskets, and much, much more!

 Through April, 2025 — St. Mary's Preschool — On display is artwork from the children of St. Mary’s Preschool.
 Receptions were held March 19 and March 20 for this wonderfully cheerful and fun display.